bashirzadehdanial/Module-Data-Flows/debugging/code-reading/readme.md

 Explain why line 5 and line 8 output different numbers.

+The variable at line 5 is global, so it returns 1, while the variable at line 8 is local to the function.
+Thus, when the function is called, it logs the x variable from its scope.

 ## Question 2

 Take a look at the following code: